Enablers

 Customers who are hesitant to be the first to adopt new technologies prefer to wait until the products are adopted by the first movers.

-These “followers” are seeking to better understand the costs and schedule of advanced reactors so that they can more accurately factor the risks into their business decisions.
-However, if these followers wait until the first projects are completed, market adoption will be too slow to enable large-scale deployment of advanced reactors in the timeframe that the market needs to achieve national decarbonization goals.
-Enabling “fast followers”—those who proceed with projects soon after the first projects start and with reduced risks similar to having waited until the first project is completed—will allow the industry to meet the needs for clean energy between now and the mid-2030s, while also establishing the foundation for large-scale deployment through 2050.
+These followers are seeking to better understand the costs and schedule of advanced reactors so that they can more accurately factor the risks into their business decisions.
+However, if these followers wait until the first projects are completed, market adoption will be too slow to enable large-scale deployment of advanced reactors in the timeframe that the market needs to achieve national energy goals.
+Enabling fast followers— those who proceed with projects soon after the first projects start and with reduced risks similar to having waited until the first project is completed— will allow the industry to meet the rapidly increasing need for reliable, affordable, and clean energy between now and the mid-2030s, while also establishing the foundation for large-scale deployment through 2050.

 The key opportunities to enable fast followers are: